alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 The client receiving a `Locked` status MUST use an exponential back-off mechanism when retrying to obtain an exclusive session.
 Such a mechanism MUST consider the lifetime of 60 minutes and alivetime of 60 seconds of an exclusive session.

+An Implementation of the Node Reservation API MAY return a HTTP `Link` response header along with a `Locked` status to provide a mean of contacting the owner of the exclusive session through some unspecified protocol.
+The `Link` header MUST be `Link: <https://owner>` with the `owner` string corresponding to the percent-encoded `owner` string provided to `Acquire` by the owner of the exclusive session.
+In the absence of a `Link` response header the identity / information about the `owner` of the exclusive session is confidential.

 ```
 POST /x-manufacturer/exclusive/acquire